 Will Lloyd's Register continue to provide Notified Body services in the EU after Brexit?

 We have made applications for ATEX, CPR, MD, MED, ND, PED, RID and the SPVD directives to RvA in the Netherlands for NoBo approval for Lloyd's Register Verification BV.
-The application is currently being assessed and we are expecting a firmer timeline to be available by mid-December 2018.

 How long will my existing Lloyd's Register certificates remain valid for?